 “What amazes me is that most days feel useless.
 I don’t seem to accomplish anything – just a few pages, most of which don’t seem very good.
 Yet, when I put all those wasted days together, I somehow end up with a book of which I’m very proud.” ~ Louis Sachar, author of more than 20 books

-Why I Began Thinking About The Value of Small Steps
+The Value of Small Steps

-After I told the negative voice to beat it, I made a list of some of the amazing things that can be accomplished with small steps, consistency and perseverance:
+Here are some of the amazing things that can be accomplished with small steps, consistency and perseverance:

 1. Learn a new skill.
 Got 15 minutes a day?
 You could learn how to speak a foreign language, play an instrument or bake a perfect cake.
 All it takes is the willingness to try something new, and practice, practice, practice.